-Examples of how I use it and what it reports
+Examples of how we use it and what it reports

 In this client example below (publisher/title withheld) our client launched the eBook at $2.99.
 But because the category was small, and the information specialized, I increased his price gradually over the course of a year before settling on $5.99.
 As you can see the sales rank of the book actually increased as the price increased!
 It seems people associated a low price with it being “cheap.”
 I can only guess that the higher price communicated higher quality and sales rank increased as a result.